adityakkpk/React-v19-BasicToAdv/react_router_v6/README.md

     - by using "*" path and `NotFound` page

 ## useNavigate Hook in React Router: Seamless Page Redirection & Back Button Setup

+using this hook we can implement navigators in our page.

+## Fetch API Data with React Router Loaders🔥 No useEffect Needed

+Step 1 - Function to Fetch Data

+Step 2 - Pass the function name as the value to the loader property in that page route

+Step 3 - Get the data of the API bu using `useLoaderData()` function.

+Step 4 - Display the data